parsing-io/address-book-example/README.md

 Tokens are delimited by ', ' (comma and space).
 Platform line separator is used.

+The example of such Address Book file is as follows:

+    Bill McKnight, Male, 16/03/77
+    Paul Robinson, Male, 15/01/85
+    Gemma Lane, Female, 20/11/91
+    Sarah Stone, Female, 20/09/80
+    Wes Jackson, Male, 14/08/74

 As last requirement, the solution should be capable of processing large files with a small memory footprint.

 # Solution